jrdhansen/docker-basics/docker-items/Docker-notes.md

     when the image is being built (creates a new layer) and CMD gives your
     container a default command to run when the container is created and then
     is first started.
+- < sudo docker CMD --help > allows you to see help documentation for the CMD.
+- Volumes
+  - Volumes allow for data to persist after a container has been destroyed.
+  - Bind mounts are an alternative to volumes, but volumes are highly
+    preferred over bind mounts.
+Bind mounts can live anywhere in the host's
+    filesystem, while volumes live (are stored) only in the Docker area of the filesystem and are much harder to alter.
+(Areas where bind mounts are
+    stored might be overwritten, accessed by other parts of the system, etc.)